martindevans/TopologicalSorting/readme.markdown

 > a.Before(b, c, d).After(e);

-This states that a must run before b, c or d, and that e must run after b, c and d.
+This states that a must run before b, c or d, and that e must run before b, c and d.

 Output
 ------

 A sort operation is calculated by calling CalculateSort on a dependency graph after all the process relationships have been set up.
-The output is a TopologicalSort object (or an InvalidOperationException is an impossible set of constraints is in place).
-A topological sort object is enumerable in two different ways. enumerating is as an IEnumerable<OrderedProcess> will return all the processes in a valid order to execute them.
+The output is a TopologicalSort object (or an InvalidOperationException if an impossible set of constraints is in place).
+A topological sort object is enumerable in two different ways. enumerating it as an IEnumerable<OrderedProcess> will return all the processes in a valid order to execute them.
 Alternatively enumerating as an IEnumerable<ISet<OrderedProcess>> will enumerate sets of processes which may be executed in parallel.

 Example
 -------